Federal Aggravated Identity Theft

 What is Federal Aggravated Identify Theft?

-Identity theft is the fraudulent use of another person’s identifying information in connection with some underlying crime.
-Under federal law, an identity theft becomes aggravated when it is committed during and in relation to certain offenses.
+Federal identity theft is the fraudulent use of another person's identifying information in connection with some underlying crime.
+Federal identity theft becomes aggravated when it is committed during and in relation to certain offenses.
 Those offenses include:

 - Theft of public money

 - Theft or embezzlement by a bank officer or bank employee

 - Falsely impersonating a U.S. citizen